-Employee engagement and job satisfaction are often used interchangeably, but they are distinct concepts.
-Employee engagement is known as to the level of involvement and commitment an employee has to their job and organization.
+Employee engagement and job satisfaction are often used interchangeably but are distinct concepts.
+Employee engagement is the level of employee involvement and commitment to their job and organization.

 It encompasses aspects such as motivation, passion, and a sense of purpose in the workplace.
-Organizations need to understand the difference between employee engagement and job satisfaction, as they impact the company’s success and productivity.
+Organizations must understand the difference between employee engagement and job satisfaction, impacting the company’s success and productivity.

 High levels of engagement lead to better performance, lower turnover, and improved customer satisfaction.
 On the other hand, low levels of job satisfaction can result in decreased motivation and increased absenteeism.